 Sales of luxury homes in the Detroit metro area quadrupled in the past year when compared to 10 years ago.
-The resurgence of the luxury home market is a further indication of the recovery of Michigan's real estate market following the recession.
+The resurgence of the luxury home market is further indication of the recovery of Michigan's real estate market following the recession.

 If you're planning a move to Detroit and are interested in acquiring a luxury residence, you may be thinking about the features you will be looking for in your new home.
 But it's equally important to learn about potential neighborhoods so that you can narrow it to those which have the location, architectural style, age, covenants, and other features that most closely fit your needs.